metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 23.5
+## Feature & Enhancements in Version 23.7

-- Adopt the new model.
-- Add import xml data api.
-- Add export xml data api.
+- Support to repair api.
+- Remove GetExtractBarcodes API.

 ## Read & Write Spreadsheet Formats